Melt-In-Your-Mouth Stove Top Braised Lamb

-This Moroccan-inspired Braised Lamb Curry may end up being one of my favorite recipes we’ve shared on Well Seasoned ever.
-It is total comfort food, will make your home smell amazing, and is insanely delicious!
+This Moroccan-inspired Braised Lamb Curry is truly one of my favorite recipes I’ve ever shared.
+It’s total comfort food, will make your home smell amazing, and is insanely delicious!
 I still can’t get over the flavors in this dish.

 - Tender braised lamb shoulder!
 We’re talking melt in your mouth, tastes like it’s been cooking for hours and hours braised lamb.
 So unbelievably tender!